Last Update: December 2021

 In general, the tax rate applicable to your income will depend on your tax filing status and your taxable income amount.
+Currently, the top ordinary income tax rate is 37%.
 Beneficial rates may apply to certain types of income, for example, capital gains and qualifying dividends.
-The Tax Cuts and Jobs Act of 2017 (the “Trump Tax Reform”) generally reduced the federal income tax rates (with the top rate, for example, being reduced from 39.6% to 37%).

 If an individual has income from investments, the individual may be subject to a 3.8 percent Net Investment Income Tax (“NIIT”) on the lesser of their net investment income (such as interest, dividends, capital gains, rental and royalty income, among others), or the amount by which their modified adjusted gross income exceeds the statutory threshold amount based on their filing status.
 The current thresholds are $250,000 (married filing jointly), $125,000 (married filing separately), or $200,000 (single or head of household).
 In general, nonresident aliens and nonresident alien spouses are not subject to the NIIT.

 It is important to note that for certain high-income taxpayers, a so-called alternative minimum tax (“AMT”) may apply.
 This additional tax is calculated separately from a taxpayer's regular tax and is paid in addition to the regular tax if certain criteria are met.
 AMT is intended to ensure that high-income taxpayers pay a minimum amount of income tax (e.g., in the case where the taxpayer’s income is otherwise reduced due to available deductions and credits).

 Like U.S. citizens, resident aliens are subject to certain anti-deferral regimes that are designed to prevent U.S. taxpayers from deferring payment of U.S. tax through the use of foreign companies.